 Before you get your hopes up – or get disappointed at your ‘final results’, you need to know that the photos straight from your camera will look nothing like the star photos you see online.

 These photos, even ours, have had varying degrees of ‘tweaking’ within post-processing software, like photoshop or lightroom.
-If you’ve never touched post-processing before, we highly recommend Peter Mckinnon’s photo editing tutorials.
+If you’ve never touched post-processing before, we highly recommend Gavin Hardcastle’s photo editing courses & Youtube channel

 This isn’t to be deceptive or make the milky way look different to how it does in real life.
 Post-processing in astrophotography is almost essential if you want to have awe-inspiring photos or see the colours that hide within the galaxies.